Eyewa/eyewa-go-lib/tracing/README.md

-TRACING_EXPORTER_ENDPOINT // The endpoint that spans get exported to. #Required TRACING_BLOCK_EXPORTER // Exporter initiates a blocking request to an endpoint | #Optional | bool TRACING_SECURE_EXPORTER // Exporter connects with TLS secure connection. | #Optional | bool
+TRACING_EXPORTER_ENDPOINT // The endpoint that spans get exported to. #Required TRACING_BLOCK_EXPORTER // Exporter initiates a blocking request to an endpoint | #Optional | bool TRACING_SECURE_EXPORTER // Exporter connects with TLS secure connection. | #Optional | bool HOSTNAME // The hostname of the deployment instance. | #Optional

 ```

 </br>